-About the middle of July 1851, I went to Brooklyn New York, on a visit to Mr. C--.
-Whilst here had the pleasure of first meeting the learned and good George Bush, an eminent theologian and Professor of Hebrew and Oriental languages at New York.
-Profes ser Bush was quite prepared to acknowedge the possibility of such phenomena from his acquaintance with the writings of Swedenborg, and with the subject of Mesmerism, and the spiritual experiences of Jung Stilling and others.
+sor Bush was quite prepared to acknowedge the possibility of such phenomena from his acquaintance with the writings of Swedenborg, and with the subject of Mesmerism, and the spiritual experiences of Jung Stilling and others.
 He was also a profoundly learned man, with a more open and child-like mind than often falls to the lot of those with so much worldly knowledge.
 He had made, morever, the greatest sacrifices, by giving up his worldly prospects in the Church, in avowing his belief in Swedenborg's works.
-Bush took a deep interest in observing the mental phe. nomena which occurred through me, though there were no external manifestations.
-The communications he received were of such a nature as to leave no manner of doubt on his mind, as to the real presence with us of those who had gone before.
-Amongst other names, he told me that I had given him that of an old school-fellow, whom he had forgotten for many years, and that this school-fellow referred to a dream which the Professor had had on the very night on which the boy had passed from earth, although he was not then aware even of the boy's illness.
-The spirit of the boy now told through me the whole of the Professor's dream. which was that whilst they were playing together, he saddenly saw his school fellow taken from him, and heard his voice saying, "I leave you, George, but not for ever."
+Professor Bush took a deep interest in observing the mental phe. nomena which occurred through me, though there were The communications he no external manifestations. received were of such a nature as to leave no manner of doubt on his mind, as to the real presence with us of those who had gone before.
+Amongst other names, he told me that I had given him that of an old school-fel-.ow, whom he had forgotten for many years, and that this school-fellow referred to a dream which the Professor had had on the very night on which the boy had passed from earth, although he was not then aware even of the boy's illness.
+The spirit of the boy now told through me the whole of the Professor's dream, which was that whilst they were playing together, he suddenly saw his school fellow taken from him, and heard his voice saying, "I leave you, George, but not for ever."
 A dream of forty years previously, was thus brought to his remembrance.
-The Professor was strongly impressed with this, that he called on me the next day, and wished to have me reside with him for the purpose of studying for the Swedenborgian minintry.
-I went to the house with the intention of so doing, but within forty-eight hours I saw in my waking state the spirit of my mother, who said to me, "My son, you must not accept this kind offer, as your mission is a more extended one than pulpit preaching."
+The Professor was so strongly impressed with this, that he called on me the next day, and wished to have me reside with him for the purpose of studying for the Swedenborgian ministry.
+I went to the house with the intention of so doing, but within forty-eight hours I saw in my waking state the spirit of my mother, who said to mo, "My son, you must not accept this kind offer, as your mission is a more extended one than pulpit preaching."
 On seeing the good Professor, I told him of this spirit message.
-He expressed regret, but no surprise, and so I returned to my friend, Mr. C--, and remnined with him till the end of August.
+He expressed regret, but no surprise, and so I returned to my friend, Mr. Conservation, and remnined with him till the end of August.
 I frequently afterwards saw Professor Bush, with whom the most kindly intercourse was interchanged.
 Here again in New York many were convinced.